Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Introduction

-This work therefore attempts to provide a consistent framework for computing these light-cone effects (including all relevant relativistic and wide-separation effects) in the multipoles of the Fourier power spectrum and we are explicit in how this is connected to observable quantities (cf. Section \ref{sec:local_pk}).
-In particular, we focus on the integrated contributions (Section \ref{sec:local_int}), and construct forecasts (Section \ref{sec:forecast_setup}), on the impact of these effects on PNG for these effects for a few different survey setups (Section \ref{sec:survey_details}).
+Thus this work expands on previous work, notably \cite{Noorikuhani:2022bwc,Addis_2025,Guedezounme:2024pbj}, by providing a consistent framework for computing these light-cone effects (including all relevant relativistic and wide-separation effects) in the multipoles of the Fourier power spectrum and being explicit in how this is connected to observable quantities (cf.\ \cref{sec:local_pk}).
+In particular, we focus on the integrated contributions and their contribution to the local power spectrum (\cref{sec:local_int}), and then construct forecasts (\cref{sec:forecast_setup}), on the impact of these effects on PNG for these effects for a few different survey setups (\cref{sec:survey_details}).
 We show that neglecting these effects can lead to a bias on the inference of local $\fNL$ and that when including these effects, the uncertainty of our luminosity function leads to a greater uncertainty in our determination of $\fNL$.
 We also show how constraints on $\fNL$ can then be improved with a multi-tracer approach by better constraining our evolution and magnification bias.
-We present a novel calculation of the analytic multi-tracer power spectrum multipole covariance on large-scales, with the inclusion of wide-separation corrections for the first time, Section~\ref{sec:covariance}.
-All of these results, including forecast code, is included in the \textit{Python} code \textsc{CosmoWAP} \href{https://github.com/craddis1/CosmoWAP}{\faGithub} \cite{Addis_2025,cosmowap} with companion \textit{Mathematica} notebooks included in \textsc{MathWAP} \href{https://github.com/craddis1/MathWAP}{\faGithub} \cite{mathwap}.
+We present a novel calculation of the analytic multi-tracer power spectrum multipole covariance on large-scales, with the inclusion of wide-separation corrections for the first time, \cref{sec:covariance}.
+All of these results, including forecast code, is included in the \textit{Python} code \textsc{CosmoWAP} \href{https://github.com/craddis1/CosmoWAP}{\faGithub} \cite{Addis_2025,Addis_inprep,cosmowap} with companion \textit{Mathematica} notebooks included in \textsc{MathWAP} \href{https://github.com/craddis1/MathWAP}{\faGithub} \cite{mathwap}.
+Therefore, readers focused on the underlying nature of integrated effects should begin with \cref{sec:local_pk}, whereas those primarily interested in the implications for PNG analysis may skip to \cref{sec:bias}.